sonephyo/yelp-recommendation-app/README.md

 # Recommendation Store App

+Note: The program will be online asap when funding is recieved for Google Maps API.

 ## Overview
 The Recommendation Store App is a full stack application, designed with the idea of how users can explore and experience business stores (restaurants, utilites, etc).
 Unlike Google Maps, where it focuses on getting to destination, this app will allow users to select a store they want, and the system recommend a store that users will want to experience, based on the review.
 By categorizing based on different customer reviews, the app is able to provide more customer focused recommendation.
 We leverage the information provided generously by Yelp Company here, integraitng with Google Maps API to provide a value to the people who use the app.